How to Calculate Deck Spans for the Ultimate Outdoor Hangout

-Five basic components make up any deck: decking, joists (and when attached to a house, a ledger), beams, posts, and footings.
+Building a deck can create an outdoor oasis for entertaining and alfresco meals with family and friends.
+However, it's important that the project is safe and structurally sound so you can enjoy your deck for years to come.
+Five basic components make up any deck: decking, joists (also known as a ledger when attached to a house), beams, posts, and footings.
 To ensure that a deck is safe and strong, local building departments have strict code requirements for these components.
-The following guide will walk you through basic requirements and best practices for these parts.
+You should look up your local codes before building a deck.
+The following guide will walk you through basic deck requirements and best practices for calculating deck joist and beam spans.

 Lumber quality also has a bearing on a board's strength.
-Boards graded No. 2 and better are the best choice for deck building.
+Boards graded No. 2 and better are the best choices for deck building.
 Construction grade, common, and No. 3 stock have defects that make them unsuitable for a deck.
-"Select grade" or No. 1 boards are top-quality, but are usually not worth the extra cost for use in deck building.
+"Select grade" or No. 1 boards are top-quality but are usually not worth the extra cost for use in deck building.

-The farther a beam must span—that is, the farther apart the posts are—the more massive a beam must be.
-The chart below lists approximate recommended spans.
+The farther a deck beam must span—that is, the farther apart the posts are—the more massive a beam must be.
+The calculations below list approximate recommended deck beam spans.
 Beams made of two or more pieces are usually at least as strong as solid beams of the same size.
 For instance, a beam made of two 2x8s is probably stronger than a solid piece of 4x8.
 They are also less likely to crack.

 Beam: 4x6 Joists span up to: 6' Beam span: 6'

 Beam: 4x8 Joists span up to: 6' Beam span: 8'